KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 - Highly polluted areas lower the crop output of coffee.
 Pollution has a significant effect on the crop yield.

 ### Results/Findings

-#### SQL:

-Water Accessibility and infrastructure Summary Report:
----
-1. Most water sources are rural (60%).
-2. 43% of our people are using shared taps.
-2000 people often share one tap.
-3. 31% of our population has water infrastructure in their homes, but within that group, 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
-55% have functioning in-home taps.
-4. 18% of our people are using wells, but within that, only 28% are clean.
-5. Our citizens often face long wait times for water, averaging more than 120 minutes.
-6. In terms of queues:
-- Queues are very long on Saturdays.
-- Queues are longer in the mornings and evenings.
-- Wednesdays and Sundays have the shortest queues.
-7. Sokoto has the largest population of people drinking river water.
-8. The majority of water from Amanzi comes from taps, but half of these in-home taps don't work because the infrastructure is broken.

-Auditor report:
----
-An audit was conducted to assess the validity of the data - whether the current records were an accurate depiction of the country's water situation.
-The results were as follows:
-Employees Zuriel Matembo, Malachi Mavuso, Bello Azibo and Lalitha Kaburi made more mistakes than their peers on average.
-And they all have incriminating statements made against them, and only them.

-The sources the four employees assessed could have had their issues gone unrecognised and unsolved had there not been an audit.

-#### Data Visualisation & Storytelliing with PowerBI:

-- It is almost twice as expensive to improve a source in a rural area, compared to an urban area.
-- Sokoto has a very high average cost of improvement, both rurally and in urban areas.
-- We are over budget in every province.
-- We underestimated the cost of rural improvements in Sokoto

 #### Python Packages:

 - Location and Rainfall are connected, and that Rainfall and Crop_type are connected